Kreuzbergpass

 villages make this approach interesting.
 Soon after leaving S

-a church tower up on a bare hillside slope.
-The village
+church tower up on a bare hillside slope.
+The village clusters

-clusters around it.
-The road turns right into a side valley
+around it.
+The road turns right into a side valley and the eye

-and the eye searches the slopes above for a possible pass.
-But
+searches the slopes above for a possible pass.
+But it's much too

-it's much too early for that and the road soon turns back in
+early for that and the road soon turns back in the next

-the next switchback, now focusing attention of a range of
+switchback, now focusing attention of a range of sharp dolomite

-sharp dolomite peaks behind S Stefano.
-The next two villages
+peaks behind S Stefano.
+The next two villages are very linear

 From South.
 After an extended roll, which is really